egorbronnikov/egorbronnikov.github.io/_pages/affiliations.md

 ---
 Here are some affiliations I deem personally important.
 So, <i>inter alia</i>, I am  <i>pbp</i>

-&#x2022; <i>Research Fellow</i>,  Dissernet, a voluntary academic network for science integrity that examines, documents and fights against plagiarism in Russian Doctoral and Habilitation theses (you can find more information either on the [Wiki page](https://en.wikipedia.org/wiki/Dissernet) or -- if you read in Russian -- on the [official website](https://www.dissernet.org/));
+&#x2022; <i>Research Fellow</i>,  **Dissernet**, a voluntary academic network for science integrity that examines, documents and fights against plagiarism in Russian Doctoral and Habilitation theses (you can find more information either on the [Wiki page](https://en.wikipedia.org/wiki/Dissernet) or -- if you read in Russian -- on the [official website](https://www.dissernet.org/));

 &#x2022; <i>Research Affiliate</i>, the Behavioral & Experimental Economics Laboratory (BEELab), Maastricht University;